opaetzel/oik-thumbnailer/README.md

 # oik-thumbnailer
-Resizes images and puts them in and tar.gz archive
+Resizes images and puts them in a tar.gz archive

 Usage:
 ```bash